BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/rise_of_angmar.md

 ## THE FOUNDING OF ANGMAR

+**PARTICIPANTS**

+**Good:** 3 Captains of Arnor; 24 Warriors of Arnor; 12 Rangers of Arnor.

+**Evil:** The Witch-king on horse with Morgul Blade, 3 Might, 15 Will, and 3 Fate; 2 Angmar Orc Captains with shield; 36 Angmar Orc Warriors: 12 with shield, 12 with spear, 6 with Orc bow, 6 with two-handed weapon; 12 Angmar Warg Riders: 4 with shield, 4 with throwing spears, 4 with Orc bow.

 **LAYOUT**

 The board represents an Arnor stronghold in the northern reaches of Rhudaur.
 The board should have plenty of buildings on it, as well as the odd tree and bush dotted around.
 The largest building should be placed in the center of the board.